btc-vision/btc-runtime/README.md

 > **What is OPNet?**
 >
-> OPNet (Open Protocol Network) is a smart contract platform built on Bitcoin L1.
+> OPNet (Open Protocol Network) is a consensus-layer built on Bitcoin L1.
 It allows developers to write smart
-> contracts in AssemblyScript that compile to WebAssembly (WASM) and execute deterministically across all network nodes.
+> contracts in AssemblyScript or similar that compile to WebAssembly (WASM) and execute deterministically across all
-> Think of it as "Solidity for Bitcoin" - you get the programmability of Ethereum with the security of Bitcoin.
+> network nodes.
+Think of it as "Solidity for Bitcoin" - you get the programmability of Ethereum with the security of
+> Bitcoin.

 > **Why AssemblyScript?**
 >